unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for publishers, see the Publisher page
+* If you want to see the full guidelines for publishers, see the :doc:`Publisher </fields/publisher>` page
-* For more information about where to find publisher(s) on an object, see Where Can the Publisher Information be Found?
+* For more information about where to find publisher(s) on an object, see :ref:`Where Can the Publisher Information be Found? <publisher-sources>`
-* For additional guidelines regarding publisher names, locations, and information, see How Should the Publisher be Filled in?
+* For additional guidelines regarding publisher names, locations, and information, see :ref:`How Should the Publisher be Filled in? <publisher-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <publisher-examples>`
-* For a list of useful links for publishers, see the Resources section
+* For a list of useful links for publishers, see the :ref:`Resources <publisher-resources>` section

 ####